Latest Government advice:

 - Ensure good ventilation where practical.

-- Ensure children / staff to stay at home if they have Covid Symptoms (and to book a PCR test).
+- Ensure children / staff to stay at home if they are not well enough to be in school.

 COVID Contingency Plan